 If you're looking for things to do in Blaine during March, the Annual Wings Over Water Birding Festival celebrates the variety of migratory birds that flock here every year.

-Semiahmoo Spit is also a lovely, flat walk great for bird-watching in Blaine year-round.
+For spotting birds year-round, Semiahmoo Spit is also a lovely, flat walk that is great for birders.

 No visit to Blaine is complete without a delicious meal out, especially if you crave seafood.
 Head to Packers Kitchen + Bar at Semiahmoo Resort for lamb burgers, flatbreads, and beer-battered fish and chips.